neizvedaniydag/casex/README.md

 ## Installation

 1. Copy `config.sample.php` to `config.php`.
-2. Start the server:
+2. Start the server on port 8000:
    ```bash
    php -S localhost:8000
    ```
-3. Open `http://localhost:8000/admin.php` to set your Steam API key, domain and admin password.
-Settings are saved in `config.php`.
+3. Open `http://localhost:8000/admin.php` to configure your Steam API key and optional domain.
+By default the site runs at `http://localhost:8000`.

 ## Contributing